sagar-pa/plume/README.md

 }
 ```

-The code is split into two directories: `controlled_abr` and `puffer_abr`. `controlled_abr` corresponds to controlled Trace-Bench environment in the paper (where the traces are generated in a controlled manner) while `puffer_abr` is the simulation environment that uses the logs produced by [Puffer](https://puffer.stanford.edu), a free and open-source live TV streaming website and a research study at Stanford University.
+The code is split into two directories: `controlled_abr` and `puffer_abr`. `controlled_abr` corresponds to the controlled Trace-Bench environment in the paper (where the traces are generated in a controlled manner), while `puffer_abr` is the simulation environment that uses the logs produced by [Puffer](https://puffer.stanford.edu), a free and open-source live TV streaming website and a research study at Stanford University.
 This is the environment that implements Gelato.

 For more details and usage, please clone the repo and see the `README.md` of those directories.
 We will also add more documentation and add a few more functionality in the future.
 Stay tuned!